How many travels refs miss per game, and the reasons why

 As you saw from some of these video clips, players who exploit the inconsistency in how the refs are calling “completion of a dribble” are able to gain a really big advantage against their defenders, and when you add it up, can have a major impact on the outcome of the game.

 Let’s get into a couple of games that we’ve analyzed to show just how many travels are being missed.
-For the 10/30/10 game between Denver and Houston, we counted 47 missed travel calls, which we’re calling “non-obvious,” which are basically those travels that are tough to miss we’ve been talking about.
+For the 10/30/10 game between Denver and Houston, we counted 47 missed travel calls, which we’re calling “non-obvious,” which are basically those travels that are tough to catch we’ve been talking about.
 You’ll see that the pivot foot was lifted before releasing the ball 38 times between both teams.
 Denver had 24 of these violations.
 Houston had 14.
 And Carmelo Anthony was the lead in that he had 14 of these violations that were not called.

 The second game involved Houston and LA (10/26/10) where there were 40 of these missed traveling calls.
 34 were “pivot foot being raised before the ball is released,” with LA having 16 violations, with Kobe Bryant leading his team, and Houston having 18 with Kevin Martin having 6.